• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 This Orange Panna Cotta has a classic elegance to it and is very simple to make.
-Do not be fooled by its simplicity though as it will still blow your manuhiri (guests) away.
-The Orange Panna Cotta cream is delicately infused with the stunning flavours of orange and honey.
-Top it with an orange and honey syrup and fresh berries for acidity and complexity.
+It is delicately infused with the stunning flavours of orange and honey.
+Top it with an orange and honey syrup with fresh berries for acidity and complexity.
 What more could you ask for?

 Videography and photography by Sarah Henderson.